ixora-0/leetcode-notebook-generator/README.md

 A Python script to simplify [LeetCode](https://leetcode.com/) problem-solving by generating a Jupyter Notebook template from problem URLs.
 ## ‼️Method
 This uses [selenium](https://www.selenium.dev/) to scrape from LeetCode.
 Since there's no LeetCode API that we could use, and headless requests don't give us the whole site, we have to launch a browser instance using selenium and get the information about the problem through that browser.
-Therefore we also need to install a [webdriver](https://www.selenium.dev/documentation/webdriver/).

 ## Installation
 1. Clone the repository: